 Chronic pain or health issues are also likely to be worse during week four.
 This is due to the low levels of estrogen and falling progesterone levels.
 This includes chronic health issues of all sorts, from IBS to asthma.
 Progesterone is falling during this week.
 If you started off with low levels of progesterone and then those already low levels are decreasing even more, you will experience an exacerbation of all symptoms from mood to body aches.
 These symptoms all fit under the umbrella of PMS or PMDD.

 Your cycle can often be experienced in 4 unique phases, each lasting around a week (for a “normal” cycle).
 The second week is like summer.
 You will most likely experience a desire to be out, socialize, be adventurous and confident.
 The world, in general, feels warmer.
 The third week is like fall.
 Your body begins to feel sleepy, preparing for the colder months by storing more nutrients, and emotionally may experience the sadness that comes with losing sunlight (mood shifts, less active, etc.).
 The fourth week is like winter.
 You are more prone to staying inside, taking care of your body and home.
 Emotionally, you may feel “bundled-up”, quiet, and conserve your energy.
 Surprisingly, the first week, the week of menstruation can often be experienced like spring.
 There is still a desire to be inside, but slowly you may desire to start venturing out.
 Something new is happening and your body replicates this process.

 Planning Your Life to Best Support Each Season

 - Take care of your body (rest, rest, rest!)

-- Take natural pain relievers to help with cramps
+- Take natural pain relievers to help with cramps; my favorite is Curamin

 - Try weight resistance training during this week

-- Try to plan your most “important” events during this time as you will be your most focused and confident
+- Plan your most “important” events during this time as you will be your most focused and confident

 - You will also have a higher pain tolerance during this week, so now would be a great time to go to the dentist or get your blood drawn